-Set up options allow you to choose what is displayed, how it is displayed (including language and units), bearing mode and how the display operates with other hsb2 units.
+Set up options allow you to choose what is displayed, how it is displayed (including language and units), bearing mode and how the display operates with other hsb units.
 You can view the cursor position and a variety of data from other equipment, e.g. speed, heading, depth, wind and tide information in a set of user-selectable data boxes.
+For systems with an autopilot, when the status and locked heading information change the new data can be displayed.

 Display options are provided in System Set Up, described in Chapter 7.
 Screen Presentation Options, described in Chapter 2 allow you to switch the cursor and data boxes On/Off.
-The cursor box and user-selected data boxes can be moved around the screen
+The cursor box and user-selected data boxes can be moved around the screen.